faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 </body>
 </html>
 ```
-Then, I created the Dockerfile for this code:
+Then, I created a Dockerfile for this code:

 ```
 FROM nginx:1.10.1-alpine